chriskelleyGH/udacity-linux-configuration/README.md

 $ sudo ufw status
 ```

-Create a new user account named grader.
+5 Create a new user account named grader.

 ```sh
 $ sudo adduser grader
 ```

-Give grader sudo permission.
+6 Give grader sudo permission.
 Create grader file inside sudoers.d.

 ```sh
 touch /etc/sudoers.d/grader
 ```

-Open the file in nano (sudo nano /etc/sudoers.d/grader) and add the following-
+7 Open the file in nano (sudo nano /etc/sudoers.d/grader) and add the following-

 ```sh
 grader ALL=(ALL) NOPASSWD:ALL
 ```

-Create an SSH key pair for grader using the ssh-keygen tool.
+8 Create an SSH key pair for grader using the ssh-keygen tool.
+Upload public key to the server.

-Configure the local timezone to UTC.
+9 Configure the local timezone to UTC.

 ```sh
 sudo dpkg-reconfigure tzdata
 ```

-Install and configure Apache to serve a Python mod_wsgi application.
+10 Install and configure Apache to serve a Python mod_wsgi application.

 ```sh
 Install Apache sudo apt-get install apache2